slamora/brackets-wiki/How-to-write-extensions.md

 * [Download Brackets](How to Use Brackets#wiki-howtoget)
-* Create a new folder in `src/extensions/dev` with yourExtensionName, and a main.js file for your extension code.
+* Create a new "yourExtensionName" folder in `www/extensions/dev` (`src/extensions/dev` if you've cloned from git), and inside create a main.js file for your extension code.
-* For a quick start, you may want to read the [[Simple "Hello World" extension]] or refer to an [existing extension](https://github.com/adobe/brackets/wiki/Brackets-Extensions) (like InlineImageViewer) that is similar to what you want to do.
+* For a quick start, you can paste in the [[Simple "Hello World" extension]] or the code from an [existing extension](https://github.com/adobe/brackets/wiki/Brackets-Extensions) that is similar to what you want to do.
 * If you're working on anything big we recommend you post to the [brackets-dev Google group](http://groups.google.com/group/brackets-dev) or the [#brackets IRC channel on freenode](http://freenode.net) early on so you can get feedback (there may be others working on similar ideas!).

-## Development Workflow:
+## Simple Development Workflow

-* Open up Brackets, and if it's not already opened, open the brackets/ folder.
+* Open up Brackets and use "File > Open Folder" to open the Brackets `www` folder (or `src` if cloned from git).
+* Open your main.js file and make changes.
+* Save the file and restart Brackets via "Debug > Reload Brackets" to see your changes.
+* To debug problems, use "Debug > Show Developer Tools" to open developer tools in a tab in Chrome.
+You can use console.log() from your extension code, set breakpoints, etc.
+    * _The first time you open Developer Tools, you must [disable caching](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/E5iqcD8VqD4)_ - otherwise using Reload while dev tools are open will not reflect changes to your extension.

+##### Optional: more robust workflow

-* Open a second window (Debug->New Window), which opens a new Brackets instance.
-You'll use this window for testing your extension.
-(This is optional: you can use just one window, but it's nice to have separate stable & testing windows in case you end up breaking Brackets in the process of developing your extension).
+You can run two instances of Brackets so you still have a working editor if you end up breaking Brackets in the process of developing your extension:

+* Use "Debug > New Window" to launch a new, separate Brackets instance.
-* In window #2, you can open a different folder on your file system to access other content for testing your extension (e.g. test.html).
+* In window #2, you can open a different folder on disk to access other content for testing your extension (e.g. test.html).
-* The development workflow is like this:
- * In window #1, edit your extension code.
+* In window #1, edit your extension code and save.
- * In window #2, reload window (F5/Command-R) to get extension changes and test. _Note: if your extension is not reloading correctly, [disable caching in the Chrome Dev Tools](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/E5iqcD8VqD4)_
- * To debug problems, open the developer tools for window #2 (Debug->Show Developer Tools).
-You can use console.log() from the extension code, set breakpoints, etc.
-  * Repeat.
+* Reload window #2 to pick up extension changes, and test it out.
+* Don't reload window #1 until you're at a good stable "safe point."

-## Extension Architecture:
+## Extension Architecture

-An extension consists of a main.js (your main module) and any other JS files (other modules).
-When you use Require in your main module to import your own modules, you get a private copy of modules, so they dont conflict with other modules.
-To access core Brackets modules, use ```brackets.getModule()```.
+An extension consists of a main.js (your main module) and any other files in its subtree (which may include other JS modules).
+You can use Require to load modules from your extension's folder tree or modules from core Brackets (to load core Brackets modules, use ```brackets.getModule()``` instead of `require()`).
+You cannot load modules from _other_ extensions.

-You often want an extension to integrate with the UI somehow.
-If your extension is doing something new from scratch, you can add new menu items or keyboard shortcuts for your new behavior -- see next section.
-Some Brackets features that already provide a UI are also extensible via feature-specific APIs -- see the section after next.

 ### <a name="uihooks"></a>Adding menu items and keyboard shortcuts